PetrGlad/emmate/README.md

 ## TODO

-- [ ] Adjust tempo for a selection.
+- [ ] After edits the sustain lane is left in an inconsistent state sometimes (needs investigation).
 - [ ] Time marks on stave ("minute:second" from the beginning).
 - [ ] Multi-track UI (for snippets, flight recorder, and copy/paste buffer).
 Can show only one at a time, though.
 Use tabs?
+Alternatively several emmate windows may cooperate, each showing one stave at a time.
 - [ ] Copy/cut/paste notes and time ranges (should also be supported between tracks).
-- [ ] After edits the sustain lane is left in an inconsistent state sometimes (needs investigation).
 - [ ] Location history navigation (e.g. go to a bookmark that was visited recently), with Alt + LeftArrow / RightArrow
 - [ ] (refactoring) Organize commands (keep hotkeys/actions in a collection or registry).
 This should make the handle_commands easier to read and enable to have a generated cheatsheet/help UI.